exasol/row-level-security-lua/doc/developer_guide/developer_guide.md

 tools/runtests.sh
 ```

-The test output contains summaries and you will find reports in the directories `luaunit-reports` and `luacov-reports`.
+The test output contains summaries and you will find reports in the `luaunit-reports` and `luacov-reports` directories.

 ### Running the Unit Tests From Intellij IDEA